dagraham/etm-tk/README.md

 ### Installing etm

+#### From PyPi

+If you have *pip* installed on your system you can install etm with any needed dependencies with the single command

+    sudo pip install etmtk

+#### From source

 Download 'etmtk-x.x.x.tar.gz' from this site, unpack the tarball, cd to the resulting directory and do the normal

     sudo python setup.py install